How to Leave a Narcissist In 8 Steps

 7. Don’t let them back in

-Part of why it’s so hard to leave a narcissist is that they can be incredibly charming much of the time.
+Getting away from a narcissist means making sure they do not have access to you again.
+Part of why it’s so hard to leave a narcissist is that they can be incredibly charming.

 Your ex will likely turn on a full-court press of manipulation when you leave.
-If your ex manages to contact you, refuse to listen to their guilt trips, pleas for forgiveness, or other attempts to manipulate.
+If your ex manages to contact you, refuse to listen to their guilt trips, pleas for forgiveness, or other attempts to manipulate you.

 If your ex starts showing up at your work or home or following you in public places, also make a police report.

-You do not need to give your ex any further time or emotion that is just supply for them and a drain for you.
+You do not need to give your ex any further time or emotion.
+That is just a supply for them and a drain for you.

 8. Give yourself time

-After figuring out how to leave a narcissist, you will need to figure out who you are without that relationship, too.
+After figuring out how to leave a narcissist, you will need to figure out who you are without that relationship.
 Give yourself time to heal.
 Know that there will be days you’ll miss your ex and might even be tempted to reach out.

 Instead, reconnect with family and friends that the ex may have isolated you from.
 Practice good self-care with your diet, exercise or regular movement, spiritual practice, and anything else that helps you feel grounded.